scottfr/SystemsBook/11 Going Global/Going Global.md

 #### Inject the Parameter Values into the Model

-Insight Maker has an extensive JavaScript API that can be used to modify and script models.
+Insight Maker has an extensive JavaScript API^[An API, or Application Programming Interface, is a set of commands and functions that can be used to interface programmatically with an application.] that can be used to modify and script models.
 This is the same API that may be used with Button primitives.
 Refer to the API reference at <http://insightmaker.com/sites/default/files/API/files/API-js.html> for full details about the API.

 The API instructions provide examples about how to integrate and modify an embedded model.
 We will adapt those instructions to our own case.
 First, as the instructions indicate we need to update our <iframe> tag to add an "id" attribute.
 We adjust our <iframe> tag like so: